-Coroner called to scene of shooting off Evangeline Street late Thursday night
+Police identify victim in fatal shooting off Evangeline Street

 BATON ROUGE - A man was found shot dead in a roadway late Thursday night.

-The Baton Rouge Police Department said the man was found shot on Byron Avenue off Evangeline Street shortly after 11 p.m.
+The Baton Rouge Police Department said the man, later identified as 46-year-old Reginald Millican, was found shot multiple times on Byron Avenue off Evangeline Street shortly after 11 p.m.
 Thursday.
-There was no immediate word on a possible suspect or motive.

 Trending News